majek/idea/site/033-bpf/main.md

 de Bruijn.
 With it we can match an iptable rule based on a BPF expression.

-Unfortunately, our BPF bytecode become pretty complex and it can't be written as a usual tcpdump expression.
+Unfortunately, our BPF bytecode became pretty complex and it can't be written as a usual tcpdump expression.
 Instead we rely on a custom crafted BPF bytecode, for example, this is an "xt_bpf" bytecode that matches a DNS query for "www.example.com":